Last updated on

 Ingredients

-- 8 family size tea bags
+- 8 family-size tea bags

 - 1 cup sugar

-- Lemon wedges to garnish, optional
+- Lemon wedges (for optional garnish)

 DIRECTIONS